 There’s no mistaking a moment of true leadership.
-So I was riveted last summer when Senator John McCain of Arizona, just after his cancer diagnosis, eloquently urged his colleagues to drop the partisan rhetoric and work together.
+I was riveted last month when Senator John McCain of Arizona, just after his cancer diagnosis, eloquently urged his colleagues to drop the partisan rhetoric and work together.

 McCain’s topic was health care, but his comments also apply to the Arctic National Wildlife Refuge.
 The Refuge is one of the last truly wild landscapes left in the U.S. — essential habitat for caribou, polar bears, and more than 200 species of birds that migrate through all 50 states and six continents.

 The 2018 budget that just passed the House opens this pristine landscape to drilling for fossil fuels.
 If the Senate agrees, the result will be irreversible damage to the Refuge, with a destructive ripple effect on bird populations around the globe.